4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 for direct input upon running the command.
 Once you have completed this step you can begin building the account.

-* One note on network setup - the below commands will build a network for you with a default size of 2 public and 2 private subnets, but you can configure this to be as big as you need within us-east-1.
+* One note on network setup: the below commands will build a network for you with a default size of 2 public and 2 private subnets, but you can configure this to be as big as you need within us-east-1.
   As of writing the largest network would have 6 subnets (us-east-1a, b, c, d, e, f).
 We recommend using only 2 when starting off and increasing the size later on by adding the ``subnet.pair_count`` value to ``config.json``.

-* Upload base templates required for starting the application - note that you must manually execute change set from the Cloudformation console for each successive stack before moving onto the next::
+* Upload base templates required for starting the application: note that you must manually execute change set from the Cloudformation console for each successive stack before moving onto the next::

     poetry run cli provision iam --validate --upload-change-set